 There are a number of things to do with seeds.
 Save them for next years harvest, get involved in your local community garden or seed exchange and swap your seeds for some other seeds, or dry them to eat them (but beware, salty pumpkin seeds are addictive!)

 For me, the best way to save pumpkin seeds is to wash the membrane off the seed well, and then let it dry on a slightly damp paper towel.
 You don’t want it to dry out and stick to the paper towel because it will be awful to remove.
 That said, spreading them out on a single layer on a paper towel is great for the first bit of drying that occurs.
 When its no longer wet to touch, I pop the seeds into a bowl and put it on the window sill.
-Every few hours I go and swish them around as they’re drying so they don’t stick to each other.
-When fully dry, which I often leave for a couple days, I then pop them in a paper bag and write the description down and the date I started storing it.

 If you’re interested in seeing what else we do around the farm, make sure to keep reading and link in with our socials.
 We update regularly on the progress of our projects.
 You can also subscribe to our blog to make sure you get all the round-ups and updates first!